ralloMatt/horiseonCodeRefractor/README.md

 ## Description

 This project is about Code Refractor.
-Which is editing code to make it semantic.
+Which is editing code to make it semantic. <br />
-On this website, I:
+On this website, I: <br />
-    - Edited code on index file to make it semantic.
+    - Edited code on index file to make it semantic. <br />
-    - Edited the CSS file to consolidate it.
+    - Edited the CSS file to consolidate it. <br />
-    - Also added comments to CSS code.
+    - Also added comments to CSS code. <br />

 ## Website URL
 https://rallomatt.github.io/horiseonCodeRefractor/